codeperfectplus/competitive-programming-solution/Interview_Question/Codvo/compare_list/README.md

 # Compare List

+- Question asked by codvo.ai during the interview process

-# Compare two list if element of seconds list are square of element of first list.
+Q. Compare two list if element of seconds list are square of element of first list.

-# Example:
+#### Example:

 ```python